best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### How to supply metadata if optimising for machine readability

-If you are publishing a spreadsheet optimised for machine readability it is best to remove all information about the data (metadata) from the spreadsheet file.
-This includes information in the cover sheet, table of contents and any notes.
-Metadata should instead be provided via an associated metadata file.
+If you are publishing data to be solely read by machines, metadata should be provided via an associated metadata file.
 For example, metadata for 'statistics.csv' should be provided in the 'statistics.csv-metadata.json' file.
 See [CSVW (CSV on the web)]( https://www.w3.org/TR/tabular-data-primer/#metadata) for an appropriate metadata file specification.

 We are developing guidance on how to best provide metadata for datasets optimised solely for machine readability.